AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

            AnyRevoluteJoint &Jnt = ..Jnts.Elbow;

-are the ones that affiliate the two drivers with the shoulder and elbow joints respectively.
-They are constructed the same way as the joint definition in :doc:`*Lesson 3* <lesson3>` in the sense that a local variable, Jnt, is declared and can be used instead of the longer global name if we need to reference the joint somewhere else inside the driver.
-Notice also the use of the reference operator '&' that causes the local variable to be a pointer to the global one rather than a copy.
-It means that if some property of the globally defined joint changes, then the local version changes with it.

-The specifications of DriverPos and DriverVel are the starting value of the driver and the constant velocity, respectively.

-.. note:: Since these drivers drive angles, the units are radians and
-    radians/sec.

-Try loading the model again by hitting F7.
-If you did not mistype anything, you should get the message "Loaded successfully" and no warning messages about lacking kinematic constraints this time.
+Just like in :doc:`*Lesson 3* <lesson3>`, these lines also
+use the reference operator '&' to point the local variable "Jnt" towards the actual shoulder/elbow joint objects existing in a different folder

+Since "Jnt" is a reference, it will automatically update as the joint state changes during motion.

 Running simulations - making things move!
 -----------------------------------------

-This is good news because you are now actually ready to see the model move.
-If you look closer at the model tree window, it has a second tab labelled “Operations”.
-This is the place where the AnyBody system places your studies, and from this window, you can execute them, i.e., start analyses and calculations.
+Re-load the model by hitting F7, and you should see the message "Loaded successfully" with NO warning messages about lacking kinematic constraints this time.
+You're now ready to get this model moving.

+**The model tree window has a second tab labelled “Operations”.
+This window shows a curated version of the model tree, by only displaying the "Studies" or simulation objects created in your model.**

 |Operations ArmStudy|